-Maureen has exhibited in countless group art shows, held 5 solo exhibitions, held two artist in residencies, often donates artworks to various organisations and currently facilitates creative art workshops for all ages.
+Maureen has exhibited in countless group art shows, held 5 solo exhibitions, held two artist in residencies, often donates artworks to various organisations and currently facilitates creative traditional paint art workshops for all ages.

 She is an accomplished artisan despite resistance from the Art Establishment because she did “not earn herself a proper art degree”.
 Perhaps this lack of formal education as an artist has allowed her to craft her unique style.